deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18978/index.md

 ![](figures/figures_7_0.png)

-> 🔼 The figure showcases the results of user interaction in the Framer model, demonstrating how different drag controls affect the generated frames and their trajectories.
+> 🔼 The figure shows three sets of video frame interpolation results, each generated with different drag controls, demonstrating the fine-grained customization offered by the Framer model.
 > <details>
 > <summary>read the caption</summary>
 > Figure 6: Results on user interaction.
 The first row is generated without drag input, while the other two are generated with different drag controls.
 Customized trajectories are overlaid on frames.